2024 D&D Rogue Revisited

 In addition, when you hit with your Sneak Attack on the first round of combat, the target takes extra damage of the weapon’s type equal to your Rogue level.

-3rd Level: Deadly Strike
+3rd Level: Deadly Strikes

-You have learned how to strike at your foes in deadly ways.
-You can use d8's to roll your Sneak Attack damage, and you can spend those d8's to pay for Cunning Strike costs as if they were d6's.
+Assess Weakness (Cost 1d6).
+For the remainder of combat, you can use d8's to roll your Sneak Attack damage on subsequent attacks you make against the target, and you can spend those d8's to pay for Cunning Strike costs as if they were d6's.

 Poison (Cost: 1d6).
 You strike with a poisoned weapon, forcing the target to make a Constitution saving throw.
 On a failed save, the target has the Poisoned condition for 1 minute.
 At the end of each of its turns, the Poisoned target can repeat the save, ending the effect on itself on a success.